Spawning-Inc/spawning-extension/README.md

 This project uses Webpack and SASS for its build process.
 We have different scripts setup for building the extension for different browsers and for various needs:

-- `build`: This script builds the SASS, bundles the JavaScript, and creates the production build for both Chrome and Firefox browsers.
-It creates a .zip file for the Chrome extension and uses `web-ext` to build the .xpi file for Firefox.
+- `build`: This script builds the SASS, bundles the JavaScript, and creates the production build for the Chrome, Firefox and Edge browsers.
+It creates a .zip file for the Chrome and Edge extensions and uses `web-ext` to build the .xpi file for Firefox.
 Both files are put in their respective directories under the build directory.

   ```bash
   npm run build